MahsanulNirjhor/Coding_Practice/2. Two Pointers/Same Direction : Forward/26: Remove Duplicates from Sorted Array/solution.md

 2. Start iterating through the array with the `fast` pointer.
 3. Compare the elements at the `fast` and `slow` pointers.
 If they are the same, it means we've found a duplicate, so we move the `fast` pointer to the next element.
 4. If the elements are different, it means we've found a unique element.
 In this case, we increment the `slow` pointer and copy the value from the `fast` pointer to the `slow` pointer's position.
 This step effectively removes duplicates by overwriting them with unique elements.
-5. Continue this process until you've processed all elements in the array.
+5. Continue this process until I've processed all elements in the array.
 6. The `slow` pointer will be pointing to the last unique element, so the number of unique elements is `slow + 1`.
 7. Return `slow + 1` as the answer.